 Testosterone is the male hormone that is responsible for developing the testes during puberty.
 It contributes to male attributes such as facial hair and a deepened voice while affecting a man's libido and even his mood.

 After the age of 30, a man's testosterone levels naturally begin to decrease.
 This regression is usually gradual and spread out over the rest of his life.
 In some cases though, the levels drop rapidly, which leads to a host of symptoms.
 Some of these may include:

-Low testosterone in relation to the testes can occur due to a number of reasons:
+Low testosterone in the testes can occur due to several reasons:

 The first test your doctor will likely perform is a check to determine where your testosterone levels are at.
 In some cases, they may already be dangerously low before any of the more serious symptoms have become apparent.